CyclotronResearchCentre/brain-tissue-radiomics-on-clinical-and-quantitative-MRI-for-MS/README.md

 * features_analysis - results of the preliminary features analysis in .csv,
 * names - .txt files with names of the participants from DS1, DS2, and DS3 and names of the participants from DS1, distributed between train and test subsets,
 * features_to_model - .txt files with feature names, used in each image type/ROI model,
-* performance - performance metrics, obtained with each bootstrap step for each model (not shared, to be generated),
+* performance - performance metrics, obtained with each bootstrap step for each model (not shared because of the big size, to be generated),
-* outcomes - real/predicted outcome values for each bootstrap step for each model (not shared, to be generated),
+* outcomes - real/predicted outcome values for each bootstrap step for each model (not shared  because of the big size, to be generated),
 * scripts - python scripts with analysis pipeline.